Fred Schwaller

 I write news and feature-length articles on a wide range of subjects related to science, technology and archaeology.
 I won a global award for my coverage of antimicrobial resistance in 2024.

-I have also written and edited scientific papers and reviews from my days in academia.
+I have also co-authored ten scientific papers and reviews from my years in academia, with first authorships in Nature Neuroscience and Neuron, among other journals.

 Nature